brenwickham/pmhc-mds/README.md

 This repo is a project to create an open-source Flask application to collect the PMHC-MDS.
 The aims of this project are to:

 * Provide a codebase for a secure and reliable application that can be deployed by an organisation into a live environment.
-* Create an opportunity for innovating, both in UX and data modelling.
+* Create an opportunity for people in technology roles in healthcare organisations to collaborate and innovate, both in UX and data modelling.
 * Create an opportunity for a healthcare organisation to develop inhouse skills for web application development.